EricZinda/Perplexity/backlog.md

 - TODO: For collective, we actually run it N times even though the answer is the same.
 Can we optimize?

 - Do testing
-"together, which 3 files are 3 mb" - doesn't work because it is together_p(e4,e2), loc_nonsp(e2,x6,x13)